Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 (See also **layer**) is a single augmented reality artwork installation.
 It can be displayed in the ARpoise or AR-vos apps on your smartphone by clicking on the name of the artwork in the list of layers shown when you start the app.

 .

+## Augmented Reality (AR)
+Augmented reality is a technology that overlays the live camera view on a mobile smartphone with computer graphic artworks, so the artworks seem to be part of the surrounding environment.

+.

 ## FTP (File Transfer Protocol)
 This is an program that runs on your PC and allows you to upload files to your porPOIse account.